turtleisaac/PokEditor/README.md

 **Java 20 is required.** Newer versions may work, but if older classes have been deprecated or removed in those versions, then it may not work for those higher versions of Java.

-The majority of the backend can be found in [PokEditor-Core](https://github.com/turtleisaac/PokEditor-Core).
+The majority of the backend can be found in my other library, [PokEditor-Core](https://github.com/turtleisaac/PokEditor-Core).

-Powered by my other libraries, [Nds4j](https://github.com/turtleisaac/Nds4j) and the Nds4j ToolUI.
+Also powered by my other libraries, [Nds4j](https://github.com/turtleisaac/Nds4j) and the Nds4j ToolUI.

 [//]: # (This tool is still in active development and will receive periodic updates as improvements are made and bugs are found, time permitting.)